 As the merger would create the world’s largest drug manufacture, assurances on diversity – not just in hiring and procurement, but in research and development – could not be more vital and essential.

 While Pfizer has provided some transparency about its employment diversity, supplier diversity track record and C-suite diversity, less is known about Allergan and very little is known or understood about which companies practices will survive once Pfizer becomes an Irish company.

 The pending merger of The Dow Chemical Company and DuPont USA poses similar questions.
 Both Dow and DuPont have established effective diversity and inclusion policies, but unless an retention or expansion of those policies is a specific condition of the merger, it could represent a step backward.

-In the rush to satisfy activist shareholders, the diversity policies that made these companies strong in the first place must not be overlooked or diminished.
+In the rush to satisfy activist shareholders that are quick to buy Apple shares, the diversity policies that made these companies strong in the first place must not be overlooked or diminished.
 The National Urban League believes that diversity is in the public interest and a compelling 21st Century necessity.
 Regulators who oversee these companies must evaluate diversity and ask the tough questions and the National Urban League and other civil rights leadership organizations will do the same.